Bayview station (Ottawa): History

 During the reconstruction of the station, the original Line 2 O-Train station was closed and a new platform was constructed to the north, underneath the Line 1 station.

 During the Stage 2 south expansion, the original Line 2 platform was extended to accommodate the longer trains that would be used on the line, and a second platform was added for operational flexibility.
 A pedestrian bridge was also constructed from east to west over the Line 2 platforms, intended to connect with the future development at 900 Albert.

 Location

-The station, named for the nearby Bayview Road (now Bayview Station Road), is close to Tom Brown Arena.
+The station, named for the nearby Bayview Road (now Bayview Station Road), is on Albert St. close to Tom Brown Arena (sport facility), and the neighbourhoods of Hintonburg, Little Italy, and Mechanicsville.
 It is intended as a catalyst for large redevelopment including condos, hotels and the city's future tallest office and residential tower at 900 Albert.
-Plans also exist for converting a 1940s warehouse into a film studio and build an attached 15 storey "innovation hub".
+In 2016 a 1940s warehouse in the area was converted into an "innovation hub".